-So why do people say they “slipped a disc” when it can’t physically happen?
+So why do people say they "slipped a disc" when it can't physically happen?
 Well, the term is sometimes used interchangeably with a disc bulge or disc injury.
-When and where that all started I’m not sure.
+When and where that all started we don't know for sure.

 And...I have more good news for you!
 Discs can heal.
 Yes, you read that correctly.
 If you have a disc injury, it CAN heal.
 No need to worry about a lifetime of endless back pain.
 In fact, a lot of of disc "problems" don't even cause pain.
 Meaning, people who have NO back pain have disc bulges or degeneration on MRI.
 Read more about that here.